 When fitting, tighten the nut in the opposite direction to the direction of rotation of the cutting attachment.
 To remove it, undo the nut in the same direction as the cutting attachment rotates.
 (CAUTION!
 The nut has a left-hand thread.)
-When loosening and tightening the saw blade nut, there is a risk of injury from the teeth of the saw blade.
-You should therefore always ensure that your hand is shielded by the blade guard when doing this.
-Always use a socket spanner with a shaft that is long enough to allow this.
-The arrow in the diagram shows the area where you should operate the socket spanner when loosening or tightening the nut.
+Tighten the nut using the socket spanner.